20 minute Teriyaki Chicken Lettuce Wraps – makes for a quick, low carb healthy lunch or dinner | Gluten Free + Dairy Free + Soy Free Paleo Option

 Paleo Option: If you’re in need of a soy free/paleo version use coconut aminos in place of the soy sauce/tamari.
 You can buy it at most Sprouts, Wholefoods, and many health food supermarkets.
 A reader told me a few months back that you can also buy it at Walmart now – I’m jealous!
 I’ve only ever seen it in store in one shop here in the UK and I think that store is now closed.
 You can also buy it on Amazon like I normally do if accessibility is an issue.
 If you do use coconut aminos just make sure to add salt to your sauce because it contains way less sodium that soy sauce.
 Notes on how to do that are in the recipe.

 If you want to make these ahead of time for lunches later in the day/week then make sure you pack the lettuce and the chicken/sauce separately.
 Assemble right before eating so that the lettuce doesn’t wilt.

 All in all these lettuce wraps are super easy to make and take next to no time to throw together – another reason I’ve been eating these all week.

 Hope you enjoy!

 Don’t forget to #asaucykitchen on instagram if you try these Teriyaki Chicken Lettuce Wraps!
 I love seeing what you make with!
 You can also post your pictures to our facebook page!

 - 1 pound boneless skinless chicken breasts, cut into bite-sized pieces

 - 1 red chilli deseeded and chopped

 - 3 tablespoons honey

-- 1/4 cup coconut aminos for soy free version or gluten free tamari/soy sauce (if you're using coconut aminos add a teaspoon of salt)
+- 1/4 cup coconut aminos for soy free version or gluten free tamari/soy sauce, (if using tamari or soy only use 2 tablespoons)

 - 2 carrots peeled into thin strips